sinbaddoraji/sinbaddoraji/README.md

 **Who is Osinachi?**

 I am a recent Computer Science (BEng) 1st Hons Graduate from Anglia Ruskin University, Cambridge.
-I have a solid foundation in object oriented programming and can easily learn languages because of this.
-In the respositories, you can find University projects as well as personal projects.
+I have a solid foundation in object oriented programming and can easily learn languages, frameworks and other development technologies because of this.
+In the respositories, you can find University projects as well as personal projects demonstrating some of the skills I possess.

 **Languages I'm familar with**